 Identification: The purpose of the risk identification process is to generate the risk inventory based on events that could prevent, degrade or delay the achievement of the objectives.
-The identification must include risks whether their origin is under the control of the organisation or due to unmanageable external causes.
+The identification must include risks whether their origin is under the

-E Internal risk management an
+E Internal risk management and

-G. Degre
+G. Degr compli